LukasReschke/OpenCloudMeshSpecification/source/index.md

 Shares files may be accessed using WebDAV ([RFC 4918](https://tools.ietf.org/html/rfc4918)) under the specified `webdav` endpoint using HTTP Basic Authentication.

-The credentials will be of the value `token:`, note the empty password field.
+The credentials will be of the value `token:`, the password field is generally empty except if this is a password protected share.
+In that case the server needs to return a 403 and request new credentials.
+In this case the user is expected to provide the valid password.

 # Sharing
 > A valid service definition looks as following: